The Inflection Point — Why 2025 Is Different

 Academic Benchmarks Show Dramatic Progress

-In April 2025, something unprecedented happened at the ICPC World Finals—the most prestigious competitive programming competition in the world.
-GPT-5 achieved a perfect score, solving all problems correctly within the time limit [ICPC World Finals, 2025].
-Gemini 2.5 Pro earned a gold medal in the same competition [ICPC World Finals, 2025].
+In September 2025, something unprecedented happened at the ICPC World Finals in Baku, Azerbaijan—the most prestigious competitive programming competition in the world.
+An OpenAI ensemble system achieved a perfect score, solving all 12 problems correctly within the 5-hour time limit using GPT-5 for most problems and an experimental model for the most difficult one [ICPC World Finals, September 4, 2025].
+No human team accomplished this.
+Google DeepMind's Gemini 2.5 Deep Think achieved gold-medal level performance, solving 10 of 12 problems—and was the only system, AI or human, to solve Problem C, a complex optimization task that stumped all 139 human teams [ICPC World Finals, September 2025].

 Think about what this means.
 Competitive programming problems require: